 West coast flora

-The west coast is the best place to access the Lizard National Nature Reserve (NNR) and the heathlands, home to over 250 species of both national and international importance.If you walk between Lizard and Kynance you can take in a corner of the NNR home to a wealth of colour and life.
+The west coast is the best place to access the Lizard National Nature Reserve (NNR) and the heathlands, home to over 250 species of both national and international importance.If you walk between Lizard Point and Kynance you can take in some of the NNR; home to a wealth of colour and life.

 The best time to see the heathlands is between July and August but the coastal species tend to flower a little earlier in the year.